 This Summary Maximums tab provides the maximum forces for each resisting element along the major and minor axis of the element.

-Force Summary Detail Tab
+Force Envelope Detail

 This tab provides the main table that shows all of the force calculations for each resisting element.
 It is tree structured, so clicking the [+] sign to the left of each item name will expand the result set for that item.

-In the image below we see that the data for the wall labeled "4" is expanded.
-Below "Label : 4" we see many lines labeled "0 deg".
+In the image below we see that the data for the wall labeled "D" is expanded.
+Below "Label : D" we see many lines labeled "0 deg".
 These are the results for the load applied at an orientation of 0 degrees.
 On each "0 deg" line, observe that the "X Ecc" and "Y Ecc" values are changing.
 These values are the locations of the applied load as it moves its way around the accidental eccentricity ellipse.
 The note at the top of the table indicates that the analysis is based on 15-degree "Eccentricity Location" increments.
 This implies that there will be (360 degrees/15 degrees) = 24 lines of data based on the "0 deg" force orientation.
 Then, if we scrolled down through the table, we would see that the load application angle has also been set to change in 15-degree increments as well.

-Sketch Tab
+2D Sketch

 Analysis Procedure